 The Hon.
 J.A.W.
 GARDNER (Morialta—Minister for Education) (17:36): I am very pleased to be able to speak on the Summary Offences (Disrespectful Conduct in Court) Amendment Bill.
 This is, of course, a piece of legislation that the Attorney-General brought to this house having previously raised a number of matters that are contained in the bill in the House of Assembly in previous years—I believe a couple of years ago as a private member's bill.
 It has come back to the house in relation to a range of matters, some of which have been brought forward in the public consciousness with respect to matters that have happened in other jurisdictions and some of which, indeed, are matters that have been particularly pertinent in South Australia.

-Mr DULUK (Waite) (14:23):My question is to the Minister for Education.
-Can the minister provide an update to the house on the government's commitment in relation to a review of stage 2 of SACE?
+Mr CREGAN (Kavel) (14:54):My question is to the Minister for Education.
+Can the minister update the house on programs the government is supporting in relation to language education?

 The Hon.
 J.A.W.
 GARDNER (Morialta—Minister for Education) (14:54):I am very pleased to have that question from the member for Kavel, who I know has a strong passion for education, being the son of educators.
 His passion for his schools is very strong.
 I can inform the house that I get a letter or a phone call from the member for Kavel at least once a week, and I think that is something that a number of other ministers are familiar with.
 He is an excellent local member, always advocating for his schools and indeed for education across the state.

 Mr TEAGUE (Heysen) (15:10):My question is to the Minister for Education.
 Can the minister update the house on progress towards meeting the government's election commitments relating to literacy and numeracy?